Why is returnable container management important? Shrinkage from returnable transport items increases costs if not given proper attention.

 Every time a returnable transport item returns their value increases.
 So, losing one impacts the company in replacement costs.
 Also, lack of a container tracking system increases labor costs.
 First, it requires a time-intensive manual tracking process.
 Plus, you’ll pay to have a backup supply on hand to compensate for missing or late containers.
 If these RTIs are not currently listed in a tracking system, why not?

-A system in place to track and guarantee the return of RTI’s will produce substantial cost-savings.
-Once a tracking system is in place, a significant decrease in shrinkage is within reach.
+Thus, a system to track the return of RTIs produces significant cost-savings.
+Once a tracking system is in place, a decrease in shrinkage is within reach.

 RFID is one possible solution to container tracking.
 An RFID tag consists of a tiny chip and antenna called an integrated circuit.
-This tag may also be part of a barcode label that may be attached to or inserted in containers such as bins & pallets.
+This tag may also be part of a label attached to or inserted in containers such as bins & pallets.